 When enabled, Autoclass manages all aspects of storage classes for a bucket:

-All objects added or rewritten to the bucket begin in Standard storage, even if a different storage class is specified in the request.
+All objects added to the bucket begin in Standard storage, even if a different storage class is specified in the request.

 The bucket itself always has its default storage class set to Standard storage, and requests that attempt to change this property to a storage class other than Standard storage fail.

 Most objects transition to progressively colder storage classes if they're not accessed.

-When an object's data is read, it transitions to Standard storage.
+When an object's data is read, the object transitions to Standard storage if it's not already stored in Standard storage.